Happy emotions

 Be honest so that you can get an accurate picture of your emotional and mental health.
 The more honest you can be, the better.

-This may be indicative of deeper issues, and the best way to deal with that is to get the help that you need.
-There are numerous options, including self-help courses, support groups, and individual therapy.
+This may indicate deeper issues; the best way to deal with them is to get the help you need.
+Numerous options exist, including self-help courses, group therapy, and individual therapy.

 Seeking help from a healthcare professional such as a psychiatrist or psychologist is nothing to feel embarrassed or ashamed of.
-Rather, it’s a sign of strength and a commitment to taking care of yourself.
-It might be just what you need to bring more happy emotions into your life.
+It’s a sign of strength and a commitment to care for yourself.
+Professional help might be just what you need to bring more happy emotions into your life.

 Humans suffer from a negativity bias where negative thoughts and feelings are more intensely remembered than positive ones.
 This means that positive emotions can be harder to identify.

-To counteract this bias, keep a separate, ongoing list of positive emotions and activities that make you feel good.
-Start this list on the last page of your journal so that it’s easy for you to refer to it whenever you’re feeling down or need a pick-me-up.
+To counteract the negativity bias, keep a separate, ongoing list of positive emotions and activities that make you feel good.
+Start this list on the last page of your journal so that it’s easy for you to refer to whenever you’re feeling down or need a pick-me-up.

 You may be pleasantly surprised by all the positive items on your list!